 While you may apply on your own, applying with a creditworthy cosigner can make all the difference when it comes to a loan application’s chances for success and approval—and even result in a lower rate.
 Find out all the benefits of applying with a cosigner in this blog post.

 Yes.
-You will need to reapply each academic year for a private student loan.
+You will need to reapply each academic year for private student loans.

 Federal student loans are available through the US Department of Education and offer fixed interest rates.
 Private student loans are credit-based loans, feature fixed and variable interest rates, and are available through credit unions or banks.